Vibes is live

 How to read the matrix

 Carries means the data survives the move with a metadata-aware library tool.
-Partial means it survives with caveats, usually a format limit on the destination side, like Traktor's eight-hotcue cap or Serato's flat crates.
+Partial means it survives with caveats, usually a format limit on the destination side, like the eight-cue-slot limits in Serato and Traktor.
 Starts fresh means the source never stored that data at all, so the destination creates it during analysis; nothing is lost because nothing existed.

 A manual drag-and-drop rebuild is the worst case in every pair: only the audio files make it, and every playlist, cue, and rating has to be recreated by hand.
 Each pair links to a full migration guide with the step-by-step path, including the native options where they exist.